TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 46/Psalms 46.2.md

 ---

-Therefore will we not fear, though the earth do change, And though the mountains be shaken into the heart of the seas;
+Therefore we won't be afraid, though the earth changes, though the mountains are shaken into the heart of the seas;